dondibrandidon/cs11-2024-82-mp/README.md

 3. *Implementing everything*\
    For this project, `Python3.12` was used in Sublime Text and VSCode.\
+   Autodocumentation was done with the help of `Sphinx`.\
    The `mypy` module was used for type checking.\
    Finally, unit testing was done with the help of `pytest`: